Github086021/python/README.md

 # python
-The projects for learning python readme on the 'readme-edit' branch
+The projects for learning python.
+This readme is on the 'readme-edit' branch.